Exclusive: U.S. tech industry appeals to Obama to keep hands off encryption

 The Obama administration is in the midst of an internal debate on the matter.
 Martin said the recent naming of Ed Felten, a computer science and public affairs expert, as deputy U.S. chief technology officer was an indication that Obama "takes seriously the privacy concerns."

-But at the same time, she noted, "Technology, and especially the globalization of communications, has outpaced U.S. law."
+But at the same time, she noted, "Technology, and especially the globalisation of communications, has outpaced U.S. law."

 The debate over whether there should be limits on encryption should include the question of whether there should be limits on when the government can lawfully get access to people's private information, Martin said.